 I have been continually fascinated by figurative images that challenge conventional representation.
 I work with flat colours, to compliment my simple and imaginative subject matter.
-I am particularly interested in creating images that reflect my daily life, personal experience, memory and subconscious.
-This allows me to convert my autobiographical experience into images that I place in bizarre and unreal juxtapositions.
+My work is concerned with finding a visual language in which to express the concept of the space between the physical environment and psychological ideas about time, space and dreams.
+I am particularly interested in creating images that have a decorative quality, reflecting a contemplation of daily life, physical and emotional identity, personal experience, memory and the subconscious.
+This allows me to convert my autobiographical experience into images that I work from.

 My reason for making art is not only a desire to constantly find new and varied ways of expressing myself but also to explore and reveal aspects of my personality previously hidden from my conscious self.
 My art work has developed and grown in complexity and this has led to a simultaneous growth of self awareness that has enriched me both emotionally and intellectually.